Magnetic field-tuned magnetic order and metamagnetic criticality in non-stoichiometric CeAuBi$_2$: Introduction

 \section{Introduction}

 The 4$f$ intermetallic compounds display a rich variety of possible ground states due to the competition between the Ruderman-Kittel-Kasuya-Yosida (RKKY) and Kondo interactions.\cite{Stewart1984,Stewart2001,Stewart2006} Both mechanisms depend on the exchange interaction $J$ between the local $f$-moment and the conduction electrons as well as the density of states at the Fermi surface, $N(E_F)$.\cite{Doniach1977} With applied pressure, chemical substitution, or magnetic field, further evolution of these ground states can be achieved.
-An example being the magnetic second-order ferromagnetic (FM) or antiferromagnetic (AFM) transition evolving through a continuous phase transition into a quantum critical point (QCP) at $T$ = 0 with new ground states in the vicinity of this QCP.\cite{Doniach1977,Hewson1997,Coleman2007} Rather than a QCP, a quantum phase transition (QPT) occurs upon suppression of magnetism with magnetic field resulting in very rich and complex $T-H$ phase diagrams.
+For example, the magnetic second-order ferromagnetic (FM) or antiferromagnetic (AFM) transition evolves through a continuous phase transition into a quantum critical point (QCP) at $T$ = 0 with new ground states in the vicinity of this QCP \cite{Doniach1977,Hewson1997,Coleman2007} If the QCP is avoided because the magnetic transition becomes of the first order, a quantum phase transition (QPT) occurs upon suppression of magnetism with magnetic field resulting in very rich and complex $T-H$ phase diagrams.

-In the Ce$TX_2$ (where $T$ = Cu, Ag, and Au, and $X$ = Sb and Bi) family, all compounds order AFM with sizable magnetic anisotropy and the moments along an easy $c$-axis with the exceptions of CeCuSb$_2$, that has a very small magnetic anisotropy\cite{Thamizhavel2003a} and no $T-H$ phase diagram reported, and CeAgSb$_2$, that orders FM and for which $c$-axis is hard axis\cite{Myers1999a}.
+In the Ce$TX_2$ (where $T$ = Cu, Ag, and Au, and $X$ = Sb and Bi) family, all compounds order antiferromagnetically with sizable magnetic anisotropy and the moments along an easy $c$-axis with the exceptions of CeCuSb$_2$, that has a very small magnetic anisotropy\cite{Thamizhavel2003a} and no $T-H$ phase diagram reported, and CeAgSb$_2$, that orders ferromagnetically and for which $c$-axis is a hard axis\cite{Myers1999a}.
 CeCuBi$_2$,\cite{Thamizhavel2003} CeAuSb$_2$,\cite{Lorenzer2013} and CeAgBi$_2$\cite{Thamizhavel2003,Thomas2016} all display very rich and complex $T-H$ phase diagrams for \textbf{H}$\|$\textbf{c} with few metamagnetic transitions.
 Five metamagnetic transitions observed in the $T-H$ phase diagram of CeAgBi$_2$ (\textbf{H}$\|$\textbf{c}) were explained as a consequence of the competing exchange interaction and anisotropy.\cite{Thomas2016} The anisotropy and crystalline electric field (CEF) parameters vary strongly with \textit{T} within the family being the largest for CeAuBi$_2$.\cite{Thamizhavel2003,Sidorov2003,Adriano2014,Myers1999a,Araki2003,Seibel2015,Adriano2015,Thomas2016}